SalomePlatform/adao/doc/advanced.rst

 #.      using the SALOME application including ADAO module, launch SALOME with ``./runAppli -k``
 #.      initialise the command line session with: ``./runSession``
+#.      change to the YACS calculation scheme directory to be executed
 #.      execute the export command: ``python ${ADAO_ROOT_DIR}/bin/salome/AdaoYacsSchemaCreator.py <input Python file> <output YACS xml scheme>``
 #.      standard output comes on console, successive executions can be done
-#.	stop SALOME:  ``shutdownSalome.py`` or ``killSalome.py``
+#.	stop SALOME:  ``killSalome.py``
 #.	exit from the session: ``CTRL+D``

-Be careful, if the output YACS xml scheme already exists, this command replace it without asking the user.
+Be careful, if the output YACS xml scheme file already exists, this command replace it without asking the user.
 The command accepts files with or without path specifications.

 It is not necessary to launch and shut down SALOME each time if the application is already running.